stiantha/DevTools/readme.md

 # Introduction
 Application that serves as a collection of resources for developers.<br>
 Can be used just like bookmarking a page, saving the resources for when you need them.<br>
+- **Features**
+    - User
-All content is stored in a database<br>
+    - Add, edit, remove content thats stored in DB
+    - Store specific content to "Favorites"

 - **Resources**
     - AI tools
     - VSCode extensions